Light-Keeper/serve-index-light/README.md

 if you need additional parameters, override `rowTemplateProcessor`, `filter` or `fileListProvider`.

 #####  template
 Template to render entire view.
-Default template is http page with tabe.
+Default template is http page with table.
 Default template engine is `ejs`.
-Could be overrided by `templateProcessor`.
+Could be overridden by `templateProcessor`.

 parameters passed to template:
 ```javascript